jakejs/jake/README.markdown

 Uncaught errors will also abort the currently running task.

+### Showing the list of tasks

+Passing `jake` the -T or --tasks flag will display the full list of tasks avaliable in a Jakefile, along with their descriptions:

+    $ jake -T
+    jake default       # This is the default task. jake asdf          # This is the asdf task.
+It depends on both qwer and the default jake concat.txt    # File task, concating two files together jake failure       # Failing task.
+    jake lookup        # Jake task lookup by name. jake foo:bar       # This the foo:bar task jake foo:fonebone  # This the foo:fonebone task

+Setting a value for -T/--tasks will filter the list by that value:

+    $ jake -T foo
+    jake foo:bar       # This the foo:bar task
+    jake foo:fonebone  # This the foo:fonebone task

+The list displayed will be all tasks whose namespace/name contain the filter-string.

 ### CoffeeScript Jakefiles

 Jake can also handle Jakefiles in CoffeeScript.
 Be sure to make it Jakefile.coffee so Jake knows it's in CoffeeScript.